-In this article we break down the whole court of protection process in to 13 questions.
+In this article we have broken down the whole court of protection process and the court of protection costs in to 13 questions.

 The Court of Protection (COP) makes decisions on financial or welfare matters for people who cannot make decisions at the time they need to be made.